Empirical Prompt Engineering for Construct Identification with Large Language Models

 \subsubsection{Explanations}

-Explanations are justifications provided with few-shot examples (\cite{lampinen2022}).
-The key difference between the above approach (few-shot chain-of-thought prompting) and explanations is the order: with chain-of-thought, the justification occurs before the answer choice.
+Explanations are justifications paired with few-shot examples (\cite{lampinen_can_2022}).
+The key difference between few-shot chain-of-thought prompting and explanations is the order: with chain-of-thought, the justification occurs before the classification.
 With explanations, the justification is provided after.
 Perhaps surprisingly, this can make a difference.
-While the former is designed to elicit multi-step thinking, the latter is designed to highlight task principles that allow the model to generalize broadly (\cite{lampinen2022}).
-Further, these two approaches likely differ in the weight provided to the justification compared to the exemplar answers.
-Due to recency bias, whichever occurs last is likely to be given the greater weight by the model (\cite{liu2023}).
+These two approaches likely differ in the weight provided to the justification compared to the exemplar answers.
+Due to recency bias, whichever occurs last is likely to be given the greater weight by the model (\cite{liu_pre-train_2023}).
 Thus, explanation prompting likely weights the justification more heavily than the example-answer pair.
-The typical structure of an explanation few-shot prompt (here, for text classification) is to provide the task instruction, the example text, the classification of the example, and an explanation of the response (\cite{lampinen2022}).
-When the LLM provides its own response, the LLMs explanation can either be ignored or observed to gain intuition into information the model is drawing upon. \cite{lampinen2022} find that the explanation prompt can improve performance on a wide variety of tasks (\cite{lampinen2022}).